-Are you looking for a fun and different way to motivate your kids to read this summer?
+Summer Reading Motivation – am I right?!
+Are you looking for a fun and different way to motivate your kids with summer reading?
 Kids love, love, LOVE to chart their progress and visually see their success.
 It might seem strange, but there is value in visually seeing your progress improve daily.
-It’s also a visual reminder to hit the books!
+This graph to 1000 minutes might be just what your child needs.
+The graph also a visual reminder to hit the books!

 I also added something fun to color with that was different from their normal crayon or colored pencil….
 SMELLY MARKERS and sparkly crayons!
 Don’t under estimate the power of smelly markers or sparkly crayons.
 Kids of all ages are motivated to use something different!
 Don’t you remember smelling Mr. Sketch markers until you got a headache? 🙂 I usually set the special markers/crayons aside so that they are only used to graph our success.
 I have found the Glitter Crayola crayons for $1.00 at Target in the stationary section.
 Can’t beat it!

 This is my rough estimate of how much time your kids should read this summer.
 Approximately 10 weeks of summer x 5 days a week of reading = 1000 minutes!

 How to use the graph / beach picture:

 Post the graph in an accessible location (kitchen cabinet, refrigerator).
 Every time your child reads for 20 minutes, they get to color a new section on the picture.
 Goal: Have the entire picture colored by the end of summer.